-On 20 March 2023, Scentre Group released its 2022 Responsible Business Report and Performance Data Pack, its Climate Statement as well as its third Modern Slavery Statement (which included the operations of the Responsible Entity in respect of the Trust).
+On 21 March 2024, Scentre Group released its 2023 Responsible Business Report and Performance Data Pack, as well as its Climate Statement and Modern Slavery Statement (which included the operations of the Responsible Entity in respect of the Trust).

-These documents can be accessed at https://www.scentregroup.com/sustainability/reporting-data.
+These documents are available at scentregroup.com/sustainability/reporting-data.